lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-27-management-practices-that-counteract-teamwork.md

 ---
 layout: post
-title:  "Teamicidal management"
+title:  "Management practices that counteract teamwork"
 date:   2022-10-27 10:05:00 +0500
 categories: peopleware management
 ---
-The 'icide' suffix indicates the killing of something, e.g. pesticide, killing of pests, and homicide, killing of a person.
-Similarly, Tom DeMarco coined the term 'Teamicide'.
+The 'icide' suffix indicates the killing of something, e.g. pesticide, the killing of pests, and homicide, the killing of a person.
+Tom DeMarco, in the context of a team, coined the term "Teamicide".
 You can guess what it means.

 DeMarco says: